mayamegret/mayamegret.github.io/_posts/2026-07-01-camera-setup.md

 <img src="/images/blog/MayaNikon2.JPG" class="blog-img-natural">
 <img src="/images/blog/MayaNikon.JPG" class="blog-img-natural">

 My mom has a hefty Nikon DSLR that she let me use on our safari in South Africa.
-It's a pretty big camera (so big, you need a monopod or tripod to stabilize it) that produces stunning image quality, and having it for photographing wildlife in the distance was a gamechanger.
+It's a pretty big camera (so big, you need a monopod or tripod to stabilize it) that produces stunning images, and having it for photographing wildlife in the distance was a gamechanger.
 It's not mine, but I am not above asking to borrow it whenever the opportunity calls for it.
 Thanks mom!

 <div class="blog-clear"></div>